The isomorphism problem for large-type Artin groups: Classifying the dihedral Artin subgroups.

 \section{Classifying the dihedral Artin subgroups.}

-The goal of the present section is to show that if $A_{\Gamma}$ and $A_{\Gamma'}$ are two isomorphic large-type Artin groups, then any isomorphism from $A_{\Gamma}$ to $A_{\Gamma}'$ induces a bijection between the spherical parabolic subgroups of $A_{\Gamma}$ and that of $A_{\Gamma}'$ (see Theorem \ref{ThmSphericalArePreserved}).
-Besides being interesting on its own, this result has important consequences, as will be seen in Section 5 and Section 6.
+Let $A_{\Gamma}$ be a $2$-dimensional Artin group.
+The present section has two goals.
+The first is to classify all the (maximal) dihedral Artin subgroups of $A_{\Gamma}$, that is, to prove Theorem D. The second goal is to find a way to differentiate the maximal dihedral Artin subgroups that are classical from those that are exotic, using a purely algebraic condition.
+This will be achieved in Corollary \ref{CoroIsolatedEqExotic}.
+Besides being interesting on their own, these two results have major consequences, as will be seen in Sections 5, 6 and 7.

-The strategy in order to prove Theorem \ref{ThmSphericalArePreserved} is to describe the spherical parabolic subgroups of any large-type Artin group $A_{\Gamma}$ in a “purely algebraic” manner, i.e. in a way that is preserved under isomorphisms.
-Large type Artin groups are two-dimensional, so their spherical parabolic subgroups are either dihedral Artin subgroups, or infinite cyclic groups.
-Clearly all infinite cyclic groups are not parabolic.
-Pheraps more surprisingly, the group $A_{\Gamma}$ also contains dihedral Artin subgroups that are not parabolic subgroups, in general.
-In other words, some exotic dihedral Artin subgroups described in Definition \ref{DefiExotic} do exist, as soon as $A_{\Gamma}$ is not of hyperbolic-type.
-What we would like to do is to be able to differentiate the classical dihedral Artin subgroups from these exotic dihedral Artin subgroups by a criterion that is purely algebraic.

-Note that the classical dihedral Artin subgroups that we are interested into are always maximal, as ensured by Corollary \ref{CoroMaximalClassicalDescription}.
+Surprisingly, $A_{\Gamma}$ contains dihedral Artin subgroups that are not parabolic subgroups, in general.
+In other words, some exotic dihedral Artin subgroups described in Definition \ref{DefiExotic} do exist, as soon as $A_{\Gamma}$ is not free of Euclidean triangles.
+Note that the classical dihedral Artin subgroups that we are interested in are always maximal, as ensured by Corollary \ref{CoroMaximalClassicalDescription}.
 So we will only care to differentiate between classical and exotic dihedral Artin subgroups of $A_{\Gamma}$ amongst those that are maximal.
-Any exotic dihedral Artin subgroup $H$ of $A_{\Gamma}$ is contained in the centraliser of an hyperbolic element $z$ generating its centre.
-These centralisers have being intensely studied throughout Section 3.
-In particular, we were able to give exact presentations of such centralisers (see Proposition \ref{PropDescriptionOfT}).
-Showing that these centralisers are themselves exotic maximal dihedral Artin subgroups will directly imply that no other exotic maximal dihedral Artin subgroup exists, giving a precise classification of all exotic maximal dihedral Artin subgroups.
-This is the goal of Section 4.1 (see Corollary \ref{CoroPresentationMaximal}).
+Any exotic dihedral Artin subgroup $H$ of $A_{\Gamma}$ is contained in the centraliser of a hyperbolic element $z$ generating its centre.
+These centralisers have been intensely studied throughout Section 3.
+In particular, we were able to give their exact presentations (see Proposition \ref{PropDescriptionOfT}).
+Showing that these centralisers are themselves exotic maximal dihedral Artin subgroups will directly imply that no other exotic maximal dihedral Artin subgroup exists, giving a precise classification of all exotic maximal dihedral Artin subgroups (see Theorem \ref{thmE}).
+This is the goal of Section 4.1.